NuGet/Home/designs/CentrallyManagingNuGetPackageVersions-Restore.md

 1. How many projects use CPVM?
 2. How many projects had transitive dependencies that were pinned?
-3. How many projects got the downgraded warning because of transitive pinning?
+3. How many projects got the downgraded error because of transitive pinning?

 **[Note]** Restore performance events are already in place they can be correlated with the above data to answer perf questions.
+**[Note]** Solution - project mapping is already possible through VS telemetry.
+It should be enough to get statistics regarding solutions with projects that use CPVM or opted-out CPVM.

 ### Future work